bernardladenthin/BitcoinAddressFinder/README.md

 This software should not be configured and used to find (Bitcoin/Altcoin) address hash (RIPEMD-160) collisions and use (steal) credit from third-party (Bitcoin/Altcoin) addresses.
 This mode might be allowed to recover lost private keys of your own public addresses only.

-Another legal use case is a check if the (Bitcoin/Altcoin) addresses hash (RIPEMD-160) is already in use to prevent yourself from a known hash (RIPEMD-160) collision and double use.
+Another mostly legal use case is a check if the (Bitcoin/Altcoin) addresses hash (RIPEMD-160) is already in use to prevent yourself from a known hash (RIPEMD-160) collision and double use.

 Some configurations are not allowed in some countries (definitely not complete):
 * Germany: § 202c Vorbereiten des Ausspähens und Abfangens von Daten